RuannGodinho/RuannGodinho/README.md

 💻 Fullstack .NET Developer | Angular | React | SQL Server | Azure | Docker

 ## 🚀 About Me
 - 🌍 Driven by innovation, lifelong learning, and a mission to make a global impact in technology.
-Always exploring new ideas to build scalable and efficient solutions..
 - 💡 Experienced in .NET, C#, Web APIs, and frontend frameworks.
 - 🔥 Currently developing my own **Task Manager System**.